sharmista2shastry/cs-6111e/proj2/README.md

     tar -xvzf proj2.tar.gz
    ```

-3. Move proj2.py, spacy_help_functions.py, and requirements_proj2.txt to the SpanBERT folder.
+3. Move proj2.py, spacy_help_functions.py, and requirements_proj2.txt to the SpanBERT folder from the proj2 folder.
 If there is already a spacy_help_functions.py file in the SpanBERT folder, replace it with the one provided in the proj2 zip.

 4. Navigate to the "SpanBERT" directory where you will now house the file named "requirements_proj2.txt" housing all necessary packages.
 Install these packages by executing the following command:
    ```